-Whenever an employee is a victim of sexual harassment, he or she should report it to the employer and follow the employer's procedures for dealing with the situation.
+Whenever an employee is a victim of sexual harassment, he or she should report it to the employer and follow the employer’s procedures for dealing with the situation.
 Sometimes the situation can be resolved this way.
-At the very least, following these procedures will show the seriousness of your situation and potentially help you build a case when you file a complaint or lawsuit later.
+At the very least, following these procedures will show the seriousness of your situation and potentially help you build a case when you file a complaint or an employment lawsuit later.

 The EEOC and the civil rights division of Oregon’s Bureau of Labor and Industries have their own procedures for filing complaints about sexual harassment or assault.

 The process starts with you submitting a complaint detailing what happened.
 This is followed by an investigation into what happened to gather all the relevant facts.
 If the EEOC cannot substantiate your charge it will be dismissed.
 In a state claim, if it is determined that an extended investigation is unlikely to uncover substantial evidence supporting the allegations, your case will also be closed.

 If your case is closed, the EEOC or BOLI will notify you of your right to file a civil action in court to pursue compensation.

 In both processes, investigators may make attempts to reach a settlement of the complaint.
 In a state complaint, if there is substantial evidence of a violation, a form notice of Substantial Evidence Determination will be sent out.
 After this, you may be able to resolve the situation through conciliation.
 This settlement could also occur during the investigation.

 The Portland employment lawyers at our firm have in-depth knowledge of the legal process for sexual assault and harassment claims.
 We can represent you at each stage of the process, keeping you informed and fighting for your rights.
 This includes negotiating a settlement and explaining if it is in your best interest to accept a settlement or file a lawsuit.